I Hate Computer Science | Pros and Cons

 Is it normal to hate computer science?

-It’s normal to feel frustrated with computer science at times.
+Feeling frustrated with computer science at times is perfectly normal.

 Is it normal to hate computer science

-After all, it can be a challenging subject, there are many nuances to graph with comp-sci, like the difference between object-oriented and functional programming for example.
+It can be a challenging subject, as there are many details to graph with comp-sci.
+Things like the difference between object-oriented and functional programming, for example.

 Once you identify the source of your frustration, it may be easier to find a way to deal with it.

 Whatever the reason for your hate, there’s likely a way to address it.
-So don’t give up on computer science just yet!
+Don’t abandon computer science just yet.

 How to enjoy computer science and make the most of your studies